ARCNanotech/userAuthenticate/README.md

 Use this to enable Linux functionality for userAuth, add one of the following to your
 <code>~/.bashrc</code> or <code>~/.zshrc</code> file.

+#### Mac OS/ iOS Ports
+Development has begun on an iOS oriented port of this application.
+Release dates of Ma, Unix, windows ports will be synchronous.

   (~~Apply cryptographic method of encryption accross all user data types~~)